NetSecQuin/Quintessence/Blue Pages/Cloud Security/AWS Services/AWS IAM.md

 - Inline: Attached and managed at a per identity basis.
 Used for special or exceptions to the access rights (allows or denys)
 - Managed: Created as their own object and attached to multiple identities.
 Should be used by default.
 Reusable & have low management overhead

+## IAM Groups

+IAM Groups are simply containers for IAM users.

+Groups allow grouping users together and can have policys attached to them (Either Inline or Managed).
+Users can still have additional policies attached to them

+- Groups can not be nested.
+- You can have up to 300 Groups.

+Trick question: There is no 'all users group' created natively.

+Note:
+- You can not login to an IAM group, they do not have any credentials.
+- Resources can have policies attached to it, which reference Users and Roles, but Groups are not a true identity, therefore they can *not* be referenced as a principal in a policy.

+## IAM Roles

+Role is an identity best used by a number of principals that must make use of access.
+It is best used on a temporary basis.
+It is not something that represents 'you' (a human), it is a set of permissions/access that can be used by multiple identities and represent a level of access within an AWS account.

+IAM roles are assumed..
+You become that role (borrow the permissions for a short period of time)

+IAM roles have two types of policies that can be attached
+- Trust Policy: Controls which identities (IAM users, Roles, Services, or even allow anonymous usage or other identities (facebook, twitter, ect.) can *assume* that role.
+- Permission Policy: Controls what access permissions the role has
+  - When an identity *assumes a role*, AWS issues temporary security credentials (similar to time-limited **Access keys**) through AWS STS:AssumeRole.

+#### When to use IAM Roles
+If you do not know the number of principals that will be using the access.

+1.)
+AWS Lambda: By default Lambda does not have any permissions, therefore it needs permissions to run.
+A *Lambda Execution Role* can be used to provide a lambda function with temporary credentials in order to access AWS resources.
+  - Without Assuming a role, you would need to hard code credentials into the Lambda function.. which is a no-no.

+2.)
+Break Glass Emergency Roles.
+User has default access of Read-Only, but in emergencies may need write permissions.
+A role with write permission may be created and assumable, with extra logging and alerting around its usage to isolate default permissions, but provide additional access in emergencies.

+3.)
+Adding AWS into ane exsisting enviornment, with exsisting identies (Active Directory).
+External identies can not be used to directly interact with AWS resources, so by assuming a role, external identities can assume the permissions to access AWS resources.
+Additionally there is a limit of 5000 identities in AWS, so by using assumed roles we can circumvent this limit.

+4.)
+You have a web application or mobile app that has millions of users.
+This application utalizes an AWS service DynamoDB.
+The app allows users to login with web identities (facebook, google, twitter, etc.), which can then assume a role in order to access DynamoDB resources.
+This prevents each end-user from needing an AWS account (which would hit the 5000 limit).
+This also prevents AWS credentials on the app.

+5.)
+Within AWS Organizations when you need to access a resource or service in a partner/member account.
+Instead of having every user have a user-account in each AWS account in the organization, we can use roles to allow cross account access.

+#### Service-linked Roles & PassRole

+Service-Linked roles are IAM roles linked to a specific service, and its permissions are predefined by the service.
+It may be created by the service itself, or it may be created during setup of a service usecase.

+Passrole permissions allows a user who does not have a full set of permissions, to pass a role into a service that has the necessary permissions.
+For example, When a end-user is using a CloudFormation template to create an EC2 instance, but does not have the permissions to create an EC2 instance themselves, they can pass CloudFormation a role that has the permissions to fufil the Stack operation and create the physical resources.